 Close to Anchers Hus, parking is available on Markvej.

 At Drachmanns Hus, there is parking spaces immediately adjacent to the site.

 A space for bus drop off and pick up is available for charter, tour and school busses outside Skagens Museum.

 Shops and cafés

 The museum shop at Skagens Museum as well as the two cafés – Brøndums Havehus at Skagens Museum and Baghaven at Anchers Hus – can be visited without an entrance ticket to the museums.

 Facilities for families with babies and small children

-There are baby changing facilities at Skagens Museum, but not in the two artists’ homes.
+There are baby changing facilities at Skagens Museum but not in the two artists’ homes.
 Breastfeeding is permitted everywhere.
-It is possible either to bring small fold-up pushchairs or borrow a fold-up pushchair or a baby carrier at both Skagens Museum, Anchers Hus, and Drachmanns Hus.

-- All bags must be stored in the free lockers.
-Too use the lockers at Skagens Museum, you may use a token that is handed out at the front desk.
-In Drachmanns Hus and Anchers Hus handle bags as instructed.
+- All bags must be stored in the free provided lockers.
+In Drachmanns Hus and Anchers Hus only small handle bags are allowed.